httptoolkit/httptoolkit-website/src/posts/http-wtf.md

 This is deeply weird.
 A single fixed random UUID that's used in the setup of every single websocket forever?
 Appending strings to base64 strings without decoding, and then base64-ing the result again too?

-The idea is that this logic isn't something that could be happen by accident, or something that could ever be used elsewhere, to guarantee that both parties are intentionally starting a websocket connection.
+The idea is that this logic isn't something that could happen by accident, or something that could ever be used elsewhere, to guarantee that both parties are intentionally starting a websocket connection.
 This confirms that the server or proxy isn't used cached data without understanding it, and the client hasn't been tricked into opening a websocket connection that it doesn't understand.

 This totally works, it's widely used and quick & easy to implement, which is all great, but it's wild that every websocket connection in the world relies on one magic UUID.